davecanderson/docs/docs/js-utils.md

 The JavaScript Expressions support in ServiceStack follows the [syntax tree used by Esprima](https://esprima.readthedocs.io/en/latest/syntax-tree-format.html), JavaScript's leading lexical language parser for JavaScript, but adapted to suit C# conventions using PascalCase properties and each AST Type prefixed with `Js*` to avoid naming collisions with C#'s LINQ Expression Types which often has the same name.

-So Esprima's [MemberExpression](https://esprima.readthedocs.io/en/latest/syntax-tree-format.html#member-expression) maps to [JsMemberExpression](https://github.com/ServiceStack/ServiceStack/blob/master/src/ServiceStack.Common/Script/JsMemberExpression.cs) in Templates.
+So Esprima's [MemberExpression](https://esprima.readthedocs.io/en/latest/syntax-tree-format.html#member-expression) maps to [JsMemberExpression](https://github.com/ServiceStack/ServiceStack/blob/master/src/ServiceStack.Common/Script/JsMemberExpression.cs) in #Script.

 In addition to adopting Esprima's AST data structures, #Script can also [emit the same serialized Syntax Tree](https://sharpscript.net/docs/expression-viewer#expression=1%20-%202%20%2B%203%20*%204%20%2F%205) that Esprima generates from any AST Expression, e.g: